Six students are accepted into the program each year to begin their studies in September.

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.

 Applicants must have a minimum of a BSc or equivalent degree, and have:

 - One course in Biochemistry (an introductory course is acceptable).

 - One course in Statistics (an introductory course is acceptable).

-- One course in Embryology – If not offered at your institution, an online college or university course that provides a grade, such as the Clinical Embryology course offered by the University of Cincinnati (Non-credit Option), is acceptable.
-Developmental Biology does NOT meet this requirement unless the course focuses on human development.
+- One course in (Clinical) Embryology – If not offered at your institution, an online college or university course that provides a grade, such as the Clinical Embryology course offered by the University of Cincinnati (Non-credit Option), is acceptable.
+Developmental Biology does NOT meet this requirement unless the course focuses heavily on human development.

 - One course in Molecular Genetics.

 - A minimum overall average in the B+ range (equivalent to 76% at UBC) in all third and fourth year courses.

 - Academic standing with at least 12 credits of third or fourth year courses (equivalent to 4 courses at UBC) in the A grade range (80% or higher at UBC) in the field of study*.

 *For the Genetic Counselling Masters Program, this could include courses such as genetics, genomics, psychology, biochemistry, physiology, anatomy, embryology, cell biology, and bioinformatics.